mfcardenas/aias-examples-phat/step1-create_models/README.md

 - models/: the SweetHome3D work files with the basic plan of the house and the outside area.
 - obj_export/: an export of the scenery in OBJ format.

-At this point, you will have modeled the scenario and will have the necessary files to create the simulation.
+At this point, you should have modeled the scenario and should have the necessary files to create the simulation.

 Congratulations!